ValksGodotTools/Template/README.md

 Do a similar process when adding new states.

 ### Experimental EventManager
-If you like the idea of having a universal static event manager that handles everything then try out the code below in your own project.
+For those intrigued by the idea of a universal static event manager capable of managing a wide collection of events, the following implementation is provided.
+While I no longer use this approach personally, I've included it here for anyone who might find it useful.

 #### Event Enums
 ```cs